 Be an intern at Stafford Motor Speedway this season!
 Augment your studies, learn about live television production, live event planning, and be part of a great team of dedicated “in the field” creative professionals.

 Stafford Motor Speedway offers several internships each spring, summer, and into the fall.
-The racing season officially begins April 27th and ends on September 30th, and we are looking for interns interested to fill in as much time in during these dates.
+The racing season officially begins April 26th and ends on September 29th, and we are looking for interns interested to fill in as much time during these dates.

 CLICK HERE to see how you can become an intern this season at Stafford Motor Speedway.